 What is Scouts BSA?

-The Boy Scouts of America is one of the nation’s largest youth development organizations providing a program for young people that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.
+The Scouts BSA is one of the nation’s largest youth development organizations providing a program for young people that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.

 Since 1910, Scouting has helped mold future leaders by combining educational activities and lifelong values with fun.
 Through nearly a century of experience, the BSA help put youth puts on a path toward a more conscientious, responsible, and productive society.